Unleash 4.8: metrics and code quality

 Additionally, Unleash lists the raw numbers below the graph for a quick overview of how much traffic you’re getting.

 Of course, we’re not removing any of the other existing metrics visualizations.
-You’ll still get the pie chart on the feature toggle overview page.
+You’ll still get the pie chart on the feature flag overview page.

-With this, you can now both get a quick overview of how the toggle’s been performing in the last hour and take a deeper dive into how its usage has evolved over the last 24 or 48 hours.
+With this, you can now both get a quick overview of how the flags have been performing in the last hour and take a deeper dive into how its usage has evolved over the last 24 or 48 hours.

 Code quality and cleanup